 Low Salaries for English Teachers

 If you’ve just finished college, being able to save $1000 a month might sound pretty appealing to you.
 I totally get it.
 It sounded really appealing to me as well, which is why I decided to go teach in Korea.
-But, 5, 10, or 20 years later, many English teachers are still saving only $1000 (some people aren’t saving even that!) a month whereas people back home have paid off houses, and made significant contributions to government or employer pension plans or retirement savings account.
+But, 5, 10, or 20 years later, many English teachers are still saving only $1000 (some people aren’t saving even that!) a month.
+Compare this to people back home have paid off houses, and made significant contributions to government or employer pension plans or retirement savings account.

 Lack of Advancement for English Teachers

 Some teachers make the jump into working for a big publishing company, but again, this is quite rare.
-And even if you can get one of these jobs, you’ll make a decent amount of money but you’ll be expected to always be on the road and you’ll certainly earn every dollar that you make with blood, sweat and tears!
+And even if you can get one of these jobs, you’ll make a decent amount of money.
+However, you’ll be expected to always be on the road and you’ll certainly earn every dollar that you make with blood, sweat and tears!

 The World ESL Market